-Emily grew up in Niwot, Colorado and Pullman, Washington.
-Her love of nature began as a child during family vacations spent hiking, camping and exploring the mountains and deserts of the west.
-In contrast to her outdoors interests, Emily pursued an intensive young career as a classical violinist, culminating in degrees in history and music performance at the University of Washington.
+A native of Niwot, Colorado and Pullman, Washington, Emily’s love of nature began during a childhood spent hiking, camping and exploring the mountains and deserts of the west.
+Emily also excelled as a classical violinist, culminating in degrees in history and music performance at the University of Washington.

-Seeking a breath of fresh air from concert halls and stuffy classrooms, she returned to the roots of her childhood through an internship as a park ranger at Dinosaur National Monument in Colorado.
-A summer’s job became a life’s passion, and since 2005 Emily has worked at ten National Parks across the west.
+Emily returned to the roots of her childhood through an internship as a park ranger at Dinosaur National Monument in Colorado.
+A summer job became her life’s passion, and since then Emily has worked at ten National Parks across the west.
 As a naturalist, she shared her love of wild places with visitors at the Grand Canyon, Sequoia, Hawai’i Volcanoes, Organ Pipe Cactus and Haleakala.
-She has also worked in the backcountry as an EMT and wilderness ranger patrolling Big Bend, Zion and Yosemite.
-In 2008 Emily arrived at a park which would forever change the direction of her life: Glacier Bay National Park in southeast Alaska.
-Through five seasons of work as an Alaska ranger naturalist, Emily fell in love with southeast’s vibrant ecosystem, dynamic landscape and thriving coastal communities.
-During her time working as a park ranger, Emily discovered the joy of photography.
+She worked in the backcountry as an EMT and wilderness ranger patrolling Big Bend, Zion and Yosemite.

 Interested in purchasing a print for your home or office?
 Please contact Emily at email@example.com for details.